-Instruction issue for branch taken:

-Both parcels of instruction in the same

-buffer, branch taken, and branch address in a
+Instruction issue for branch taken: Both parcels of instruction in the same buffer, branch taken, and branch address in a buffer; 5 CPs.

-buffer, 5 CPs

-Both parcels of instruction in the same buffer, branch taken, and branch address not in a buffer; 16 CPs for a 32-bank machine, 18 CPs for a 16-bank machine.
+Both parcels of instruction in the same buffer, branch taken, and branch address not in a buffer; 19 CPs.
 Additional time is needed if a memory conflict exists.
 The time to resolve a memory conflict is indeterminate.